All Episodes

 I'll do very well.

-I'm gonna do very well.
+I'm going to do very well.

-I'm gonna do very well.
+I'm going to do very well.

 A lot of people thought I should do that anyway.